 The basic rule of drop earrings is that it should match with the hair clip, headband, or hat.

 Hats are the new Dress

-For centuries before, brooches were worn as a symbol of status on a woman’s outfit.
+For centuries, brooches were worn as a symbol of status on a woman’s outfit.
 The brooch would be stiffly pinned onto a dress, and socialites would walk down the street to show off their luxury.
-In the Roaring 20’s, the middle-class fashion gurus transformed the outdated, luxurious brooches into an accessory to dress up a hat.
-In fact, the flashier the brooch was, the better.
+During the Roaring 20s, middle-class fashion gurus transformed outdated, luxurious brooches into an accessory to dress up a hat.
+In fact, the flashier the brooch was, the better!

 Flash of the Past

-The Art Nouveau era that preceded the Jazz Age focused on the artistry that goes behind the jewelry.
+The Art Nouveau era that preceded Jazz Age jewelry focused on the artistry that goes behind the jewelry.
 In fact, that era started as a protest against the mass production of art.

-Overall – the overlying trend of jewelry is to wear affordable jewelry that showed off the outfit.
-After all, it’s the girl that makes the jewelry, not the jewelry that makes that girl.
-Today, we still see influences from the Roaring 20’s as jewelry is still worn to elevate an outfit, not elevate your status.
+Overall – the overlying trend was to wear affordable jewelry that showed off the outfit.
+After all, it’s the girl that makes the jewelry, not the jewelry that makes the girl!
+Today, we still see influences from the Roaring 20s as jewelry is still worn to elevate an outfit, not elevate your status.

-For your next Gatsby party, which jewelry would you rock?
+For your next 20s-themed party, which jewelry would you rock?